 North Square Investments, LLC ("North Square" or the "Adviser"), the Fund's investment adviser, has contractually agreed to waive its fees and/or pay for or reimburse operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, any acquired fund fees and expenses, expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 0.97% of the average daily net assets of Class I shares of the Fund, respectively.
 This agreement is in effect until September 30, 2029, and it may be terminated before that date only by the Board of Trustees.
 North Square is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived, payments made or expenses reimbursed to the Fund for a period ending 36 months after the date of the waiver, payment or reimbursement.
-This reimbursement may be requested by the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation amount in effect at the time such fees were waived, payments made or expenses reimbursed, or (b) the expense limitation amount in effect at the time of the reimbursement.
+This reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation amount in effect at the time such fees were waived, payments made or expenses reimbursed, or (b) the expense limitation amount in effect at the time of the reimbursement.

-redeem all of your shares at the end of those periods.
+This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
+The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (taking into account the contractual fee waiver until September 30, 2029).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-One Year Three Years Five Years Ten Years Class I shares \$99 \$309 \$536 \$1,190
+One Year Three Years Five Years Ten Years Class I shares \$99 \$309 \$536 \$1,313

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the portfolio turnover rate for the Fund was 179% of the average value of its portfolio.
+During the most recent fiscal year, the portfolio turnover rate for the Fund was 260% of the average value of its portfolio.